-On Earth Day 2020, Houston released its first ever Climate Action Plan, a science-based, community-driven strategy for the City to reduce greenhouse gas emissions, achieve carbon neutrality by 2050, and help advance the global energy transition.
+In March of 2022, Houston released a report detailing its progress over the previous two years toward the City’s Climate Action Plan, a science-based, community-driven strategy for the City to reduce greenhouse gas emissions, achieve carbon neutrality by 2050, and help advance the global energy transition.
 The plan is part of the City’s Hurricane Harvey recovery efforts and builds upon Resilient Houston, the City’s framework for helping to mitigate flooding risks and improve climate readiness.

 The Climate Action Plan pertains to all emissions generated within Houston city limits.
 Transitioning to renewable energy is a core component of the plan, but the climate action goals also extend to transportation, buildings, and materials management.
 In addition, the plan ties the strategic goals in these four areas to solutions that emphasize equity and inclusivity and can provide multiple other community benefits, such as cost savings and affordability, economic growth and workforce development, improved environmental quality, and more.

 The Sunnyside Landfill Solar Project will help advance Houston toward its goals of transitioning to renewable energy and being carbon neutral by 2050.
 The project will offset 54,432 metric tons of CO2 per year and provide clean energy to the Sunnyside and Houston communities.
 The project will also provide other key economic and equity benefits to the surrounding area.